Frequently Asked Questions

 Do I have to live in the house to rent it under the STR program?

 Yes.
 Hosts are required to attest that the property is their permanent residence.

 My house is small.
 Is there a requirement that there be a certain number of square feet per person?

 Prince George’s County has no requirements related to the size of STR homes.
 Check with the rental platform through which you plan to rent.

+Yes.
 Applicants for short-term rental licenses are required to notify neighbors directly on both sides, behind and in front of the dwelling.
-They are required to attest to the fact that they have made the notifications.
-They must also notify their local civic or homeowners association and be current with any requirements of homeowner agencies that regulate their communities.
+Applicants are required to attest to the fact that they have made the notifications.
+Applicants must also notify their local civic or homeowners association and be current with any requirements of homeowner agencies that regulate their communities.

 Some of my neighbors don’t like me.
 What if they don’t want me to rent my house?

 You are required to notify your neighbors.
-However, it is not likely that they would be able to block the license unless they can prove that the home is not in compliance or is unsafe or there is some significant problem with the STR license applicant.
+However, it is not likely that they would be able to block the license unless they can prove that the home is not in compliance, is unsafe, or there is some other significant problem.